One Halloween someone gave Norm a card with a special message,

 That was followed by ‘My cell is’ and his phone number.

 Norm closed his eyes and pictured Travis.
-There weren’t a lot of Asians at WCI, about forty or so out of over 1,200 students.
+There weren’t a lot of Asians at WCI, about eighty or so out of over 1,200 students.
 He liked the way Asian boys looked.
 In particular, he thought Travis was especially cute.
 He liked the way his hair had soft spikes, and wondered how he did that so it would stay spiked all day.
 He liked his almond-shaped eyes, and his light tan colored complexion.
 He especially liked that when Travis grinned his eyes would sort of scrunch up.

 He reread the note.
 He did want to be friends with Travis.
 It wouldn’t take a lot of planning because the tough part had been done for him.
 It surprised him that Travis took that first step by writing that he’d like to be friends and leaving his cell number.
 What confused Norm was the ‘phone or text me tonight’ part.
 Did he mean after school, after dinner, or after he got back from going trick-or-treating?
 Would Travis be going trick-or-treating?
 Maybe not; he was new in the area.
 Norm didn’t even know where he lived.
 He made up his mind.
 He’d call Travis right then.